-In NBC’s 11/6/15 story about donor siblings that connected on the Donor Sibling Registry, we again hear from the spokespeople at the American Society of Reproductive Medicine (ASRM), and how utterly disconnected they are from the realities of donor family issues.
+In NBC’s November 6, 2015, story about donor siblings that connected on the Donor Sibling Registry, we again hear from the spokespeople at the American Society for Reproductive Medicine (ASRM) and how utterly disconnected they are from the realities of donor family issues.
 Maybe that’s because the ASRM is made up of the very people that they are supposedly making recommendations for.
 So it’s a case of the fox watching the hen house.
 Without any outside regulation or oversight, it’s a case of “self-regulation” by a multi-billion dollar industry.
-(Where else have we seen the repercussions from a set up like that?!)
+(Where else have we seen the repercussions from a setup like that?!)

 Judith Daar, the chair of ASRM’s ethics committee and a professor of law at Whittier Law School, questions whether it would be appropriate to put limits on sperm donors.